throwrocks/throwrocks.github.io/fm-invoices/03-host-filemaker-server-sample-data.markdown

 If you need help hosting the file, you can consult the FileMaker Server documentation on [Uploading database files to FileMaker Server](http://help.filemaker.com/app/answers/detail/a_id/11957/~/uploading-database-files-to-filemaker-server).

-After you finish hosting the file, open it.
+Open the file after you finish hosting it.

 ![Customers List](http://throw.rocks/fm-invoices/03_host_sample_data/host_sample_data_01_filemaker_starter_solution.png)

 ### Create the API layouts

-In FileMaker, you always have to specify a layout in your API calls.
-The result of your API call will contain all the records in the foundset, and all the fields placed on the specified layout.
-The layout is required whether you are creating, updating, finding or deleting records, or running a script.
-For this reason, I like to create layouts dedicated to my API.
-By doing so, I don't have to add unnecesary fields to the user Layouts, and I don't have to worry about removing a field by accident.
+When using FileMaker Custom Web Publishing, you always have to specify a layout in your API calls.
+The result of your API call will contain all the records in the foundset and all the fields placed on the specified layout.
+The layout is required whether you are creating, updating, finding or deleting records, or even when running a script.
+For this reason, I like to create layouts in the FileMaker file dedicated to the API.
+By doing so, I don't have to add unnecesary fields on the user Layouts, and I don't have to worry about removing an API field by accident.

 Let's open the Layout Manager and create a folder for the API layouts, and then create one layout for each table that our Android app will use.